enso-org/enso/doc/design/syntax/syntax.md

 criteria, dependent types are much more flexible, they realize a continuum of precision from the basic assertions we are used to expect from types up to a complete specification of the program’s behaviour.
-It is the programmer’s choice to what degree he wants to exploit the expressiveness of such a powerful type discipline.
+It is the programmer’s choice to what degree they want to exploit the expressiveness of such a powerful type discipline.
 While the price for formally certified software may be high, it is good to know that we can pay it in installments and that we are free to decide how far we want to go.
 Dependent types reduce certification to type checking,